 GAS SERVICES INFORMATION

 (a) Customer’s Gas.
-Provider shall furnish Customer with Monthly statements detailing the quantity of gas received at each Receipt Point and redelivered at each Delivery Point (in Mcf and MMBtu), together with related fuel, lost and unaccounted for gas volumes
+Provider shall furnish Customer with Monthly statements detailing the quantity of gas received at each Receipt Point and redelivered at each Delivery Point (in Mcf and MMBtu), together with related fuel and lost and unaccounted for gas volumes.

 (b) Total Volumes.
 At Customer’s request Provider shall furnish Customer with all scheduled and metered volumes and pressure information for the Receipt Points and the Delivery Points.
 If such service is available at the applicable Receipt Points and/or Delivery Points, Provider shall furnish to Customer, access to real time total gas flow information.
 This information shall be provided whether or not Customer is utilizing Gas Services hereunder.